lmullen/lincolnmullen.com/content/courses/capitalism.2023/index.md

 - Cantwell, Carter, and Drake, eds., _The Pew and the Picket Line_.
 - Fones-Wolf, _Trade Union Gospel_.
 - Roll, _Spirit of Rebellion_.
-- Phillips, _A Kingdom on Earth_.
-- Luker, _The Social Gospel in Black and White_.
-- Bourgeois, _All Things Human_.
 - Piehl, _Breaking Bread_.
 - Miller, _God at Work_.
 - Michels, _A Fire in their Hearts_.